 James Stewart

 Born and raised in Indiana, Pennsylvania, Stewart started acting while at Princeton University.
-After graduating, he began a career as a stage actor making his Broadway debut in the play Carry Nation (1932).
+After graduating, he began a career as a stage actor, making his Broadway debut in the play Carry Nation (1932).
 He landed his first supporting role in The Murder Man (1935) and had his breakthrough in Frank Capra's ensemble comedy You Can't Take It with You (1938).
-Stewart went on to receive the Academy Award for Best Actor for his performance in the George Cukor romantic comedy The Philadelphia Story (1940).
-His other Oscar-nominated roles were in Mr. Smith Goes to Washington (1939), It's a Wonderful Life (1946), Harvey (1950) and Anatomy of a Murder (1959).
+He later starred in Capra's political comedy Mr. Smith Goes to Washington (1939), and Ernst Lubitsch's romantic comedy The Shop Around the Corner (1940), Stewart went on to receive the Academy Award for Best Actor for his performance in the George Cukor romantic comedy The Philadelphia Story (1940).
+After returning home from World War II, he went on to star in Capra's It's a Wonderful Life (1946), which was a critical and commercial disappointment upon its release, but has since become a beloved classic after its copyright expired in the early 1970s.

 Biography from the Wikipedia article James Stewart.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.